PhilT/botsim/README.md

 * I'd question whether to process commands that have additional arguments when they're not meant to.
 For now, I've chosen to discard the args and process the command
+* Could be nice to build a REPL